 Nanos and drugs

-By the AVICENN team – Last added January 2023
+By the AVICENN team – Last updated January 2023

-• Article 60 of the law on the modernization of our health system had provided for the government to submit a report to Parliament in the summer of 2017 on nanomaterials in drugs and medical devices.
+• Article 60 of the law on the modernization of our health system stated that the government would submit a report on nanomaterials in drugs and medical devices to Parliament in the summer of 2017.

-• But whilein July 2018, the Department of Health announced its upcoming release in mid-2020, we still had no record of the report.
+• While the Department of Health announced its upcoming release in July 2018, by mid-2020, we still had no record of the report.

-• Despite its numerous reminders to the Ministry of Health, AVICENN had not managed to get more information, except that the report, carried out by the ANSM, would be finalized and in the process of interministerial validation… since at least December 2017!
+• Despite its numerous reminders to the Ministry of Health, AVICENN did not manage to get more information, except that the report, carried out by ANSM, was being finalized and in the process of inter-ministerial validation… but this since at least December 2017…

-• The report received on August 3, 2020 has no date or author(s), no details on methodology, and has mostly old references and significant limitations.
+• The report received on August 3, 2020 has no date or author(s), no details on methodology, has mostly old references and major limitations.

-The recommendations of the latest ANSM report are nevertheless interesting and remain, more than ever, relevant:
+The recommendations of the latest ANSM report are nevertheless interesting and remain more relevant than ever:

 • developments in standardization and regulation for better identification and evaluation of nanomedicines and medical devices